Skip to main content

 • music

-The music in the game receives mixed reviews, with some praising its quality and atmospheric qualities, likening it to the Battlestar Galactica series, while others criticize the volume balance, noting that voices are too quiet and sound effects are overly loud.
-Although some players find the music enjoyable and innovative, others describe it as repetitive and lacking variance.
-Overall, the soundtrack is seen as a strong point, especially for an indie title, but it could benefit from better integration and balance within the game's audio mix.
+The music in the game receives mixed reviews, with some praising its atmospheric quality and comparing it favorably to the Battlestar Galactica series, while others criticize the volume balance, noting that voices are too quiet and sound effects are overly loud.
+Although some find the music enjoyable and innovative, others describe it as repetitive and lacking variance.
+Overall, the soundtrack is seen as a strong point, especially for an indie title, but improvements in audio mixing and diversity are suggested.

 • “I relaxed for 5 minutes listening to this music, long enough to realize that I would be okay.”